-This course is for students with IELTS (Academic) for UKVI 5.5 who have a score of 5.0 in Writing and Speaking (and all other sub-scores at 4.5 or higher) and have a course entry requirement of IELTS 6.5.
+The 12-week course is for students with IELTS (Academic) 5.5 overall who have a score of 5.0 in Writing and Speaking (and all other sub-scores at 4.5 or higher) and have a course entry requirement of IELTS 6.5 overall.

-These Academic Schools will accept the 12 week Pre-sessional course in 2021:
+These Academic Schools will accept the 12-week Pre-sessional on campus and online courses in 2021:

 - Business (except MSc Strategic Marketing)

 - English, Communication and Philosophy (case by case)

 - Geography and Planning (except for PhD offers requiring 7.0 in writing)

 - Law and Politics (for academic offers requiring 6.5 in writing, applicants must have 5.5 in this sub-score to join the course)